Carer Voices marks 130 days of impact during the pandemic

-Read a snapshot of the Carer Voices project outreach - the partnerships formed and the people they've supported in the last 130 days.
+Read a snapshot of the Carer Voices project outreach, partnerships formed and the people they`ve supported in this short case study.

-It has now been 130 days since COVID-19 forced Scotland into an unprecedented lockdown.
-From then to now, the virus and the pandemic has changed everything including ways of working and reaching communities.
+At the 130 day mark since COVID-19 forced Scotland into an unprecedented lockdown, the virus and the pandemic has changed everything including ways of working and reaching communities.
 However, the importance of person centred care has never been more important.

 The Carer Voices project has marked 130 days of working remotely by looking back on some of the key achievements and impact made during the last few months in their response to COVID.